Chevrolet Corvette (C3): 1973–1974

 For 1974, a new rear bumper system replaced the squared tail and chrome rear bumper blades introduced in 1967 with a trim, tapering urethane cover carrying an integral license plate holder and recesses for the trademark round taillights.
 Underneath sat a box-section aluminum impact bar on two Omark-bolt slider brackets similar to the system used in the nose which allowed the Corvette to pass federal five-mph impact tests at the rear as well as the front.
 The new rear design was more up-to-date than the 60's shape that it replaced with the vast majority of enthusiasts embracing the new design.
 For the 1974 model only, casting limitations mandated left and right bumper covers with a vertical center seam.
 The anti-theft alarm key activator was moved from the rear panel to the front left fender.
 Tailpipes were now turned down as the new bumper cover eliminated the tailpipe extensions.

 Car and Driver magazine said: "...We think the front and rear together produce a 'molded' shape that speaks of function rather than decor."
-Chevrolet commented on the new tailpiece in the '74 Corvette sales brochure: “Take the styling.
-We wouldn’t just change it for the sake of change.
-But when we made the rear bumper stronger, we made Corvette’s rear styling look different.
-And, we think better...”
+Chevrolet commented on the new tailpiece in the '74 Corvette sales brochure: "Take the styling.
+We wouldn't just change it for the sake of change.
+But when we made the rear bumper stronger, we made Corvette's rear styling look different.
+And, we think better..."

-A 1974 Stingray equipped with the L48 195 hp small-block was capable of 0-60 mph in 6.8 seconds; comparable to the 6.5 second time of the 1968 small-block rated at 300 hp; proof the 1972-74 Corvette engines had ample power regardless of reduced horsepower and net (bhp) ratings.
-The L-82 engine remained at 250 hp and the 454 cuin LS4 dropped slightly to 270 hp.
+A 1974 Stingray equipped with the L48 195 hp small-block was capable of 0–60 mph in 6.8 seconds; comparable to the 6.5 second time of the 1968 small-block rated at 300 hp; proof the 1972–74 Corvette engines had ample power regardless of reduced horsepower and net (bhp) ratings.
+The L82 engine remained at 250 hp and the 454 cuin LS4 dropped slightly to 270 hp.